Who We Are

 The goals of the FRPN are to:

-2. Expand the number of researchers and practitioners collaborating to evaluate fatherhood programs through in-person and virtual trainings.
+2. Expand the number of researchers, practitioners, and policymakers collaborating to promote positive father engagement in the lives of their children by conducting and publicizing relevant in-person and virtual trainings.

-4. Promote father inclusion in state-level programs and policies dealing with children and families.
+3. Promote the inclusion of fathers in state-level programs and policies dealing with children and families by monitoring and highlighting relevant policy developments in multiple areas of public life.

-The project is led by Jessica Pearson, Ph.D., director of the Center for Policy Research (CPR) in Denver, Colorado, and Jay Fagan, Ph.D., professor of social work at Temple University and founding editor of the journal Fathering.
+The project is currently led by Jessica Pearson, Ph.D., director of the Center for Policy Research (CPR) in Denver, Colorado.
 CPR is a nonprofit research and evaluation firm established in 1981 to improve the lives of children and their families.
-FRPN also includes a steering committee consisting of leading national fatherhood researchers and practitioners who help guide the direction of this project.
+The FRPN also includes a steering committee consisting of leading national fatherhood researchers and practitioners who help guide the direction of this project.
+Dr. Jay Fagan, Professor Emeritus in the School of Social Work at Temple University, co-founded and co-directed the FRPN with Jessica Pearson from 2013-2020.

 Why is the FRPN needed?